-5) Products must follow standard ingredient naming guidelines.
+5. Products must follow standard ingredient naming guidelines.

-- I. Each ingredient name should be listed using International Nomenclature for Cosmetics Ingredients, or INCI, labeling guidelines, as found in the most recent edition of the International Cosmetics Ingredient Dictionary and Handbook. - II.
+- I. Each ingredient name should be listed using International Nomenclature for Cosmetics Ingredients, or INCI, labeling guidelines, as found in the most recent edition of the International Cosmetics Ingredient Dictionary and Handbook.
+Soaps may use common names on the product label, provided that a full list of INCIs is available on the product website with the phrase "View EWG Verified® Ingredient Disclosure Requirements". - II.
 Mixtures must be listed by their component INCI names.
 For example, the mixture "Geogard Ultra" must be listed as "Gluconolactone, Sodium Benzoate."
 No reference to trademark ingredient mixtures may appear in the ingredient list. - III.
 If INCI names are not available, ingredients must be listed using a unique chemical name.
 (Note: Trade names and registered trademark names will not be allowed.) - IV.
 All botanicals must include the scientific name followed by the chemical modification, such as extract or oil.
 A company may decide whether it will also list the common name.
 The general naming structure should be as follows: